tsudijon/dynamic_networks/README.md

 The experiments on NOAA weather data utilize datasets which are too unwieldy to include in git -- these need to be downloaded from the [NOAA](https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ncdc:C00516/html) in order for the relevant notebooks to be run.

-Simulated experiments in the `notebooks` folder rely on functions in `src/simple_egs/`.
+Simulated experiments in the `notebooks` folder rely on functions in the submodule `tdadynamicnetworks/examples/`.

 ## References